religiosa1/en_ru_le_bot/README.md

   DMs aren't verified either
 - **Non-letter characters are removed for a check**
 - **Minimum Length**: Number of letter characters in a message be at least 5 characters to trigger language detection
 - **Admin Immunity**: Chat administrators are exempt from language checks (this includes admin-bots as well)
 - **Age Filter**: Messages older than 5 minutes are ignored (handles missed updates, if bot was down for some reason)

-### Violation Process:
+### Violation Process

 1. When a user violates language rules (posts in wrong language on language-specific days), they get warnings
 2. Each warning triggers a cooldown process -- for the cooldown duration time no one will receive a new warning. (configurable with `/cooldown`)
 3. Default: 3 warnings before mute (configurable with `/warnings_number`)
 4. After reaching warning limit, user gets temporarily muted

 Mute Details:

 - Duration: 15 minutes by default, configurable with `/mute_duration`
 - Restrictions: Can't send messages, media, polls, or other content (but can invite users)
 - Expiration: Violations expire after a set time -- 3 hours by default, configurable with `/warnings_expiry`

 The system only affects non-admin users and requires the mute capacity to be enabled.

 Given a cooldown time common for all violations, and 3 warnings, bot shouldn't